ds24m038/Web-Scraper/README.md

 # Azure Web Scraper

-A Python-based web scraping pipeline that discovers URLs via Bing Search, scrapes web pages using Playwright, and uploads results to Azure Blob Storage with rich metadata.
+A Python-based web scraping pipeline that discovers URLs via DuckDuckGo Search, scrapes web pages using Playwright, and uploads results to Azure Blob Storage with rich metadata.

+> **📝 Note:** This project was originally implemented using the **Bing Web Search API** via an Azure Students Account.
+After Microsoft announced the [deprecation of Bing Search APIs](https://learn.microsoft.com/en-us/bing/search-apis/) (end-of-life: August 2025), the search functionality was migrated to **DuckDuckGo Search**, which is free and requires no API key.

 ---

 ## Features

-- 🔍 **URL Discovery** - Find relevant pages using Bing Web Search API
+- 🔍 **URL Discovery** - Find relevant pages using DuckDuckGo Search (free, no API key required)
 - 🌐 **Recursive Scraping** - Follow links across multiple tiers with configurable depth
 - 📄 **PDF Export** - Save complete page renders as PDF files
 - 📥 **Auto Download** - Detect and save linked files (PDFs, documents, etc.)